Mutotu/Vocabulary-Builder/README.md

 ## User Stories

-I start reading the definitions and try to guess what they are.
-And then I write the words in the boxes.
-Then my iputs gets evaluated.
-If at least 5 of them in a limited time and they are correct then I pass to the next game.
-If I fail I lose points.
-If I use all my chances then I restart with the same definitions.
+A user starts reading the definitions and try to guess what they are.
+And then the user drags the words into the boxes.
+Then their iputs get evaluated.
+If at least 4 of them in a limited time are correct then they pass to the next game.
+If the user fails, they lose points.
+If the user uses all their chances then the user gets eaten by the monster.
-​

 ## MVP Checklist

-List out requirements and dates to complete by.
-Organize these into most foundational to your functionality, to least.
 -Html and Css need to be done
 -Need to get data for words
 -Separate the words from their definitions